anna.rutkowska-schock@amkl.edu.pl

 work with pianist

-She began her piano education in the class of Prof. Helena Furmanowicz-Kurzyńska in Wrocław.
-As a pupil and student, she was a laureate of many national piano competitions and a finalist of the European Chopin Competition in Darmstadt in 1992.
-In 1996, she was a prizewinner at the Estrada Młodych of the Polish Piano Festival in Słupsk, and in 1997 she received a scholarship from Prof. Madeleine Forte to study at Boise State University in Idaho (USA), where she earned a Bachelor of Arts in Piano Performance, graduating Magna Cum Laude.
-She completed her master’s degree in the piano class of Prof. Grzegorz Kurzyński at the Karol Lipiński Academy of Music in Wrocław.
+In 1996, she was a laureate of the Young Artists' Stage at the Polish Piano Festival in Słupsk, and in 1997, she received a scholarship from Professor Madeleine Forte to study at Boise State University in Idaho (USA), where she earned a Bachelor of Art in Piano Performance with Magna Cum Laude distinction.
+She completed her master's degree in piano with Professor Grzegorz Kurzyński at the Karol Lipiński Academy of Music in Wrocław, also with distinction.

-In the summer of 2006, she participated in the two-month Summer Academy of Music, organized by the Music Academy of the West in Santa Barbara (California, USA), having been invited following auditions at The Juilliard School in New York.
-There she honed her chamber music skills under Prof. Anne Epperson and Jonathan Feldman.
-In 2007, she served as artistic director of the American Music Festival in Wrocław.
+In the summer of 2006, she participated in the two-month Summer Academy of Music course and festival organized by the Music Academy of the West in Santa Barbara, California, USA, to which she was invited following competition auditions at New York's Juilliard School.
+During this course, she honed her skills in the chamber music classes of Professors Anne Epperson and Jonathan Feldman.

-In June 2022, Rutkowska-Schock appeared as a soloist and chamber musician at the International Festival of Piano Chamber Music in Puerto Rico (San Germán), organized by the Puerto Rico Center for Collaborative Piano.
-She later joined the festival’s board of directors.
+In addition to her concert activities, the pianist has delivered lectures at international piano conferences in the USA (New York, 2005), Indonesia (Surabaya, 2011), and Puerto Rico (San Germán, 2022).
+In June 2022, Anna Rutkowska-Schock performed as a soloist and chamber musician at the International Piano Chamber Music Festival in Puerto Rico (San Germán), organized by the Puerto Rico Center for Collaborative Piano, and subsequently accepted an invitation to serve on the festival's board.